 Some denture wearers use hand soap or mild dish-washing liquid, which are both acceptable for cleaning dentures.
 You should avoid other powdered household cleaners, however, which may be too abrasive.
 Your dentist may recommend a denture cleanser.

 To clean the denture, rinse off loose food particles.
 Moisten the brush and apply the cleanser.
 Gently brush every surface to avoid damage.

 Don't let your dentures dry out or they might lose their shape.
 When you are not wearing them, place them in a denture cleanser soaking solution or in plain water.
 Your dentist can recommend the best method.
 Never soak dentures in hot water, which can cause them to wrap.
-Look for the denture soaking solution that display the American Dental Assosiation's Seal of Acceptance, a symbol of safety and effectiveness.
+Look for the denture soaking solution that displays the American Dental Association's Seal of Acceptance, a symbol of safety and effectiveness.

 Dentures at Denture Express in Pittsburgh, PA start at $499.00 each, (upper or lower denture), and denture repairs start at just $25.00 (with our special coupon offer).
 All dentures and denture repairs come with a written warranty and satisfaction is guaranteed!